thebrainroom/wilks.co/content/articles/custom-hugo-version-with-netlify.md

 ## Changing Hugo version on Netlify

-To use your Hugo version of choice, from the Netlify admin panel navigate to **https://app.netlify.com/sites/YOURSITE/settings/deploys#environment-variables** or `Build & deploy -> Environment`.
+To use your Hugo version of choice, from the Netlify site admin panel navigate to `Build & deploy -> Environment`.

 Click the **Edit Variables** button and then the **New variable** button.